Synnemtr/BS-BMDEV/source/index.rst

 Welcome to Software development project's documentation!
 ========================================================

-Our software aims to help victims portray a culprit using an autoencoder model train on the CelebA dataset and a genetic algorithm.
+Our software aims to help victims portray a culprit using an autoencoder model trained on the CelebA dataset and a genetic algorithm.
 Here you can find a tutorial in order to understand how to use our software, but also information about the different modules and functions created for this project.